 An effective and low cost means of alleviating structureborne noise problems is to physically separate the solid structures and interpose a resilient material between them.
 In this manner a mechanical attachment is provided but the resilient media prevents the vibration forces from being transmitted nd structure-borne noise is substantially reduced.

 Elastomeric materials are generally best suited for structure-borne noise reduction.
 They exhibit the desirable characteristics of shape flexibility and inherent damping to avoid spring-like response which might produce violent resonances at critical frequencies.
 They afford high frequency isolation.
-Many isolators suitable for attenuation of structureborne noise problems are available from dB Engineering.
+Many isolators suitable for attenuation of structureborne noise problems are available from All-State Industries, Inc..

 Shock: Shock is normally classified as a transient phenomenon, while a typical vibration input is classified as a steady-state phenomenon.
 A shock input pulse is normally described by its peak amplitude A expressed in g’s, by its duration t normally expressed in milliseconds, and its overall shape, which can take such forms as half-sine, triangular, (initial peak sawtooth, symmetrical and terminal peak sawtooth), versed sine, rectangular, and the form most likely to occur in nature, a more or less random shaped complex waveform force and acceleration impulse as shown in Figure 11.
 Since there are many types of shock pulses encountered in nature, there are many types of shock tests specified for testing a piece of equipment.
 The different shock tests are normally associated with the environment that the equipment will encounter during its lifetime.
 Equipment installed in aircraft is normally tested on a free-fall shock machine which will generate either a half-sine or terminal peak sawtooth form.
 A typical test is an 11-millisecond half-sine waveform with a peak acceleration of 15 g’s.
 For components in some areas of missiles where large shock pulses will be felt due to explosive separation of stages, a 6-millisecond sawtooth at 100 g’s may be specified.
 If a piece of equipment is going on board a Navy vessel, the normal test will be the hammer blow specified in MIL-S-901, which exhibits a velocity shock of approximately 120 in./sec.
 Shipping containers are normally tested by dropping the container on a concrete floor, or by suspending it by some suitable support mechanism and letting it swing against a concrete abutment.
 Other tests pertaining to shipment are edge and corner drops from various drop heights.
 All of these tests mentioned attempt to simulate the shock pulse which will be encountered in the normal environment of the equipment.
 These are generally called out by the specific contractual requirements either in a specification or in a work requirement.